-North Wilkesboro 70-year-old man charged with trying to murder 22-year-old
+North Wilkesboro 70-year-old man charged with trying to kill 22-year-old

 WILKES COUNTY, N.C. — A 70-year-old man is under arrest after allegedly shooting a 22-year-old in the leg, according to the Wilkes County Sheriff’s Office.